Cletous/ServerSensei/README.md

 - Node.js LTS
 - npm
 - PlatformIO extension for VS Code
-- Android phone or emulator
+- Android or iOS phone with Expo Go installed
-- Expo account for EAS APK builds
+- Phone and laptop connected to the same Wi-Fi or hotspot network

 ### Backend